Fuzzypeg/Coelacanth/README.md

 # Coelacanth

 An open-source type family for general typesetting (screen and print), intended to eventually reach professional quality.
-It is closely based on Bruce Rogers' much-loved _Centaur_ typeface, but with a new italic that shares the essential characteristics of the roman, rather than the Arrighi italic which was conceived independently.
-Possibly in future an italic based on the Arrighi will be offered as well.
+It is closely based on Bruce Rogers' much-loved _Centaur_ typeface, but with a new italic that shares the essential characteristics of the roman, rather than the _Arrighi_ italic which typically accompanied _Centaur_ but was conceived independently.
+Possibly in future an italic based on the _Arrighi_ will be offered as well.

 You can find the most recent release of Coelacanth at [Font Library](https://fontlibrary.org/en/font/coelacanth).